A. K. Viswanathan: Gifting of Pennycuick bust to UK

-A white marble bust of Colonel John Pennycuick, the British Army engineer who sold his property in England to build the Mullaperiyar dam, was gifted to his descendants by Dr Viswanathan.
-This statue was unveiled at St Peter's Church in Frimley, UK on 12 January 2019 by Indian High Commission Minister A S Rajan.
+A white marble bust of Colonel John Pennycuick, the British Army engineer who sold his property in England to build the Mullaperiyar Dam, was gifted to his descendants by Viswanathan.
+This statue was unveiled at St Peter's Church in Frimley, UK, on 12 January 2019 by Indian High Commission Minister A. S. Rajan.

 Awards and recognition

-Viswanathan was awarded the President's Police Medal twice.
-Once for Meritorious Service in 2006 and the second President Police Medal for Distinguished service in 2017.
+Viswanathan was awarded the President's Police Medal twice: once for Meritorious Service in 2006 and the second President's Police Medal for Distinguished Service in 2017.
 He also received an award for taking prompt action on CM special cell petitions in March 2018.